PabloPicas0/Drum-Machine/README.md

 # Drum Machine
-App functionality is based on ` user stories ` from [freeCodeCamp] (https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-drum-machine).
+App functionality is based on ` user stories ` from [freeCodeCamp](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-drum-machine).

 Here you can see project live: https://github.com/PabloPicas0/Drum-Machine